Holy Triad Temple, Albion: History

-The Temple of the Holy Triad was constructed in 1885-1886 for the Cantonese Chinese community of Brisbane.
+The Temple of the Holy Triad was constructed in 1885–1886 for the Cantonese Chinese community of Brisbane.

 In the 1880s sizeable numbers of Cantonese settled in Brisbane.
 They were most conspicuous in small businesses (particularly in Fortitude Valley and along Albert Street), and in market gardening (especially on the flats around Breakfast Creek and Eagle Farm).
 By 1888 Brisbane depended almost entirely on the Chinese for its supply of fresh vegetables.

 Construction of the temple was an attempt by the leaders of Brisbane's five Cantonese clans to provide their people with a community focus.
 The elaborate triple roof was imported from China by Quong Nam Tai & Co, Brisbane's most prominent Chinese trading firm, and the building was erected by Chinese artisans.

 The temple was opened on 21 January 1886, and remained the focus of Chinese community activity in Brisbane for nearly sixty years.
-This was followed by a period of declining interest and neglect until the formation in 1965 of the Chinese Temple Society.
+The first procession was led by Sum Chick Tong and George Shue, two of the trustees of the temple.
+This was followed by a period of declining interest and neglect until the Queensland Parliament passed the Chinese Temple Society Act of 1964 and the formation of the Chinese Temple Society in 1965.

 The society undertook work on the temple and it was re-opened in June 1966.
-It today offers a focus for various Chinese communities.
+As part of the restoration, a caretaker was appointed.
+A premises for the caretaker was built next to the temple to accommodate for the caretaker.
+The temple today offers a focus for various Chinese communities.

+From 1968 to 1988 the temple was maintained by an English woman, Dorothy Chick Tong.
+Dorothy Chick Tong was the wife of George Chick Tong, the song of the original trustee, Sum Chick Tong.

 In the second half of the nineteenth century Chinese immigrants erected temples on most of the principal Queensland goldfields and ports.
 Only three temples survive in Queensland from this period: the Breakfast Creek temple, the small Chun Lo Goon temple at Rockhampton, and the Hou Wang Temple at Atherton.
 The latter is smaller than the Breakfast Creek temple and is constructed of local materials.